Asynchronous Task Execution with QgsTask

 try:

-for i, feature in enumerate(features):
+for i, geom in enumerate(self.geometries):

 if self.isCanceled():